-Their CEO clearly stated in TechCrunch, this is at best a part-time gig, so don’t expect to earn like a full-time job.
-By all accounts, the median pay is around $9/hour – though more enthusiasm may see you earn more.
+Note: Their CEO clearly stated in TechCrunch, this is at best a part-time gig, so don’t expect to earn a full-time job salary.
+By all accounts, the median pay is around $9/hour–but charm your customers for tips and work during busy times to earn more.

-It is important to pick the brain of experienced couriers not just to get a hang of the business model, local know-how, and ways to maximize income.
-There are a few things to ask about during your orientation:
+It’s important to pick the brain of your Community Manager so that you can get a hang of the business model, learn local know-how, and find ways to maximize Postmates income.
+Here are a few things to ask about during your orientation:

 - Postmates insurance – Postmates has a $1 million in excess liability insurance, including up to $50,000 in medical expenses.
 For bikers, they have $1 million in general liability.